Thairo Estrada Player Props: Giants vs. Astros

 Thairo Estrada At The Plate

-- Estrada has an OPS of .922, fueled by an OBP of .393 and a team-best slugging percentage of .529 this season.
+- Estrada leads San Francisco with a slugging percentage of .509, fueled by 11 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks fourth in batting average, 20th in on-base percentage, and 30th in slugging.
+- Among qualified batters in MLB action, he ranks sixth in batting average, 33rd in on-base percentage, and 37th in slugging.

-- Estrada enters this game on a five-game hitting streak.
-During his last outings, he's hitting .476.
+- In 77.8% of his 27 games this season, Estrada has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Estrada has picked up a hit in 80.8% of his 26 games this season, with multiple hits in 38.5% of them.
+- In eight games this year, Estrada has picked up an RBI, with more than one RBI once.

-- He has homered in 15.4% of his games this year, and 3.6% of his plate appearances.
+- He has scored in 48.1% of his games this season, with more than one run scored in 22.2%.

-- Estrada has driven in a run in eight games this season (30.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.